Tips for playhouse maintenance

 If you notice any rot, chisel it away, treat the surface with an appropriate rot treatment, fill with wood filler and coat with wood treatment.
 Bear in mind that wood naturally cracks – this isn’t typically a problem as long as you apply preservative annually.

-3: Check the roof
+3: Check the roof of your playhouse for damage

 A felt roof is a good covering which lasts for several years but it does eventually degrade so you should check it each spring and again going into the winter.
 Always ensure you keep your roof clear of leaf litter and moss buildup as these hold the damp close to the felt creating ideal conditions for surface breakdown and rot.